sbrzt/castelli/docs/dmp.md

 Data will be stored in:
 * The MySQL database
-* Locally on at least two different drives
+* Locally on at least two different drives, in CSV format
-* Sharepoint
+* Sharepoint, in CSV format

 ### How will data security and protection of sensitive data be taken care of during the research?